treytesoro/LSAUtil/README.md

 # LSAUtil
-A .NET DLL for LSA secret storage and retrieval
+A .NET DLL for LSA secret storage and retrieval.

+Check out lsatest for example usage.